Cork Greyhound Stadium: History

 introduced.
 The Pegasus Cup was renamed the Perpetual Challenge Trophy and later the Guinness Trophy.
 The Bord na gCon installed a new totalisator system at four tracks including Cork in 1960 and one year later the Laurels switched to the slightly longer distance of 525 yards.
-Laurels winners included Spanish Chestnut in 1949 and 1950 and the legendary Spanish Battleship took the competition in 1955.
+Laurels winners included Spanish Chestnut in 1949 and 1950 and the legendary Spanish Battleship won the competition in 1955.
 Cork bookmakers Liam Cashman sponsored the event for many years.

-The Bord na gCon purchased the stadium in 1969 safeguarding the future of the track from redevelopment.
+The Bord na gCon purchased the stadium in 1969, safeguarding the future of the track from redevelopment.
 The circumference of the track was 445 yards which consisted of race distances of 300, 310, 500, 525, 550, 70, 745 and 525 hurdles.

 Closure

-By the late 1980s the facilities were struggling to cope with the large Cork attendances and the Bord na gCon sold the site of the greyhound track in Cork in 1996 and purchased a green-field site in Curraheen on the western fringes of the city with the intention of building a brand new facility there.
+By the late 1980s the facilities were struggling to cope with the large Cork attendances and the Bord na gCon sold the site of the greyhound track in Cork in 1996.
+They then purchased a green-field site in Curraheen on the western fringes of the city with the intention of building a brand new facility there.
 It took until the year 2000 for the Bord na gCon plans of a new track in Cork to come to fruition.
+The last meeting was held on Saturday 1 April 2000.
 The Western Road venue was redeveloped into the Western Gateway Building (science building of the University College Cork).